Dead Rising 2: Plot

 Three days into the outbreak, the military arrives, but a green gas emanates from underground, causing the zombies to mutate into a more powerful form.
 The unprepared convoy is wiped out almost completely.
 A second military force would normally arrive 24 hours later, but media reports claim that the first convoy reached the shelter and found no survivors, so the city will be cleansed by firebombing.
 The safe house is sabotaged, forcing Chuck to quickly repair the door; TK is bitten, and needs Zombrex to survive.
 Rebecca reveals the source of the gas is in the underground access tunnels.

 Chuck discovers a facility belonging to Phenotrans, the pharmaceutical company responsible for Zombrex, harvesting zombies.
-Zombrex manufactured from the queens of the genetically modified wasps which create zombies; driving up demand for Zombrex.
+Zombrex is manufactured from the queens of the genetically modified wasps which create zombies; driving up demand for Zombrex.
 Phenotrans also released the gas to increase the number of queens in a zombie horde.
 Killing the facility's scientists, Chuck recovers a satellite phone and a laptop and takes them to Rebecca as proof of Phenotrans involvement.

 Rebecca attempts to contact her news station, but is killed by Sullivan, who is revealed as a Phenotrans operative; being the one who let the zombies loose and framed Chuck, as well as sabotaging the shelter.
-Stealing the evidence, Sullivan is pursued and confronted by Chuck on a casino rooftop Sullivan plans to escape by skyhook; during which Sullivan reveals Phenotrans was behind the outbreak where Chuck's wife was zombified and Katey was infected, infuriating him.
+Stealing the evidence, Sullivan is pursued and confronted by Chuck on a casino rooftop.
+Sullivan plans to escape by skyhook during which Sullivan reveals Phenotrans was behind the outbreak where Chuck's wife was zombified and Katey was infected, infuriating him.
 Fighting Sullivan, Chuck handcuffs his harness to the rooftop, bisecting Sullivan as the recovery aircraft catches the skyhook.

 Chuck contacts Rebecca's channel and offers to give them proof of Phenotrans' involvement in the outbreak if they send helicopters to rescue the survivors.
 As the helicopter picks them up, if TK was not given Zombrex, he zombifies and attacks the group, forcing Chuck to sacrifice himself to allow the others to escape.
 If TK was given Zombrex, he kidnaps Stacey and Katey and suspends them above a horde of zombies while challenging Chuck to a final duel.
 Chuck hurls TK to his death, before leaving with Katey and Stacey.